 - relevant history

 - census records

 - agricultural records

-- you will some of see this, too, in the chapter of Lee that you read for the next class

 - and many others as needed to address particular questions of interest to the researcher

 - longitudinal research

 - return and collect comparable data multiple times over many years - allows an ethnographically-informed understanding of change over time - and of impact of new developments, government policies, ecological changes, missionary activities, medical practices, etc. - some ethnographers take a longitudinal approach; others don't - depends on the research questions - and on practical issues in the anthropologist's life, career, interests, funding, etc.